 Magdalen Laundries Restoration

 The Abbotsford Convent, Australia’s largest multi-arts precinct, comprises of 11 historical buildings.
-The Laundries is one of the last remaining buildings to be redeveloped for arts, cultural and learning purposes since ownership of the Convent was handed to the public under the management of the not-for-profit Abbotsford Convent Foundation.
+The Laundry is one of the last remaining buildings to be redeveloped for arts, cultural and learning purposes since ownership of the Convent was handed to the public under the management of the not-for-profit Abbotsford Convent Foundation.

 Background, History and Heritage

-The conservation, restoration, and retrofit of the Magdalen Laundries is one of the largest and most significant projects undertaken at the Convent to date.
+The conservation, restoration, and retrofit of the Magdalen Laundry is one of the largest and most significant projects undertaken at the Convent to date.
 This is a significant undertaking by the ACF to bring these extraordinary spaces to life for community arts and cultural use.
-Once restored, the Laundries will become an iconic community asset within the National Heritage Listed Abbotsford Convent and a unique arts and cultural venue only 4km from Melbourne’s CBD.
+Once fully restored, the Laundry will become an iconic community asset within the National Heritage Listed Abbotsford Convent and a unique arts and cultural venue only 4km from Melbourne’s CBD.
 Future uses for these spaces will include multi-use presentation space for performing arts, exhibitions, conferences, festivals, dynamic events, and more.

 The Abbotsford Convent Foundation has embarked on this significant restoration project to protect – and enliven – Victorian cultural heritage for our community to experience for generations to come.

 Although the commencement of this project marks a significant milestone for the Convent, the Abbotsford Convent Foundation acknowledges the sad social history of these buildings, and the impact they had on the lives of the women who worked here, often in harsh and oppressive conditions.

 The Convent's National Heritage Listing states the Laundry and asylum buildings are an important physical record for those Australians and their families known as the Forgotten Australians.
 The Listing also states the harm of institutionalisation and the trauma experienced by many residents is acknowledged as part of the Convent’s heritage.